574n13y/Dev_Ops/Day10.md

 🔸 AWS Question:
 What is AWS CloudTrail, and how does it help with auditing and monitoring AWS accounts?
 How do you set up CloudTrail to track changes across multiple regions?
+- **AWS CloudTrail**:
+AWS CloudTrail records and logs API calls made in your AWS account, providing visibility into user actions and resource changes for auditing and monitoring.
+To track changes across multiple regions, you can create a multi-region trail that consolidates logs from all regions into a single S3 bucket, making it easier to audit activity across your AWS environment.

 🔸 Linux Question:
 What is the umask command in Linux, and how does it affect file and directory permissions?
 How can you modify the default umask value for a user?